nodgear/Awesome/README.md

 You never need to click on anything to get the information you need.
 Simply hover your cursor on icons to display their widget, click to toggle and scroll to increase/decrease, simple as that 🤗

-#### Optmized as possible.
+#### Optimized as possible.

-Everything is on the middle of your screen, hover the clock/date.

-#### A config for everything.

-~~almost~~ Everything is customizable, from background tint, blur type to colors and sizes.
+I took care of measuring skin CPU usage during the entire development, every part of the skin only updates when needed making it Gaming friendly (yes, i have a bad pc 😅)

-#### User variables
+#### User variables, update without fear.

 Awesome variables can be backed up to your personal folder, making updates free from override problems.

-#### Download indicator
+#### Modules

+* Volume - Controls system volume and output.
+* Brightness - You know what it does.
+* Weather
-Download icon will animate while a download is in progress, hover to check your download speed and Click to open the download folder.
+* Download indicator - When a download is in progress the download indicator will be shown up, hovering shows your download speed.

-#### Desktop Management.

-See and toggle between your mutiple desktops using scroll gestures on the menu icon.
-Click the menu icon to show all tasks list and select one
+* Desktop Management - Scroll between your workspaces(virtual desktops) or just check them all :)
+* Clock - What would we do without one of these?
+* Media Player and control - When a compatible player is detected, the media module will be displayer, media controls are also displayed when a music/video is currently playing
+* Menu bar -  Quickly~~~~ change your current window.

 ### Pre-requisites

 Rainmeter 4.1 +
 Image Magick.
+WebNowPlaying plugin (Opera?, Firefox, Chrome, Edge ...) - Only needed if you want to control the browser media.
 ~~A Dock or app launcher.~~
 A brain.